Data Science Center Tilburg

 Interested in some facts about the JADS initiative?
 Read all about it in the factsheet on our accomplishments at JADS.
 It paints an interesting picture of the positive developments and the enormous steps we’ve taken together on the journey.
 From attracting 30 million in research commitments to crossing the 1000 students marker in our combined programs it is good to look back sometimes and see how far we’ve come.

-1 mil Euro research grant for JADS research
+1 mil Euro research grant for JADS research27th August 2018

 Prof. Willem-Jan van den Heuvel (TiSEM/JADS) and dr. Damian Tanburri (TU/e/JADS) have acquired 1.1 million euros in research grants from the European research program Horizon 2020.